Critical moments of slices and slabs of the cube (and other polyhedral norms): Conclusion

 \subsection{Acknowledgments}

-We are grateful to Alexander Koldobsky for making us aware of this research direction and Martin Henk for useful comments.
+We are grateful to Alexander Koldobsky for bringing this research direction to our attention, and to him and Hermann König for stimulating email exchanges.
+We also thank Martin Henk for his useful comments.
 JDL and YL were partially supported by NSF grants 2348578 and 2434665.
 MB was supported by the SPP 2458 "Combinatorial Synergies", funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation).
 CM is supported by Dr. Max R\"ossler, the Walter Haefner Foundation, and the ETH Z\"urich Foundation.